The RSA Conference is having a hard time finding women cybersecurity experts

 After all, that's where most of the keynote speakers come from, including companies like Microsoft, Symantec and McAfee, plus RSA Security, a cybersecurity company owned by Dell that sponsors the conference but isn't the same entity that organizes the event.
 The SANS Institute is an educational sponsor, which Toms said was an "in kind" arrangement in which the organization offered training presentations in exchange for space on the sponsor list.

 Most of the speakers come from senior leadership positions in those sponsor companies.
 That senior leadership is in every instance a group that's mostly men.
-Here's how it breaks down at each company that's sponsoring the event and sending a keynote speaker:
+Here's how the leadership breaks down at each company that's sponsoring the event and sending a keynote speaker:

 - Juniper Networks: Zero women.